sebastianbergmann/phpunit-documentation-english/src/textui.rst

 ``--cache-result``

-    Write test results to cache file.
-This is required for reordering tests based on previous failures, for instance.
+    Write test results to the ``test-results`` cache file.
+This is required for reordering tests based on previous defects or duration, for instance.
+See :ref:`appendixes.configuration.phpunit.cacheResult`.

 ``--do-not-cache-result``

-    Do not write test results to cache file.
+    Do not write test results to the ``test-results`` cache file.

 Test Order